-Imagine your skin is attacked by an army of germs and 10% of them succeed in storming into your body, the amount of coconut oil you have taken may not be enough to fight them off.
-10% may sound little but it's huge enough to infest your body and take it down completely if your immunity is very weak.
+Imagine your skin is attacked by an army of malicious germs and 10% of them succeed in storming into your body, the amount of coconut oil (say, 2 tablespoons per day) you have ingested may not suffice to fight them off.
+10% may sound little but it's huge enough to infest your body and take it down completely if your immunity gets very weak.

-That's why I implied that eating coconut oil alone is not the best way to use it for health benefits.
-Applying coconut oil to your skin is what you should do every day as well to make sure you're harvesting more health benefits from coconut oil.
+That's why besides ingesting it, you should also apply coconut oil to your skin every day to make sure you're harvesting more benefits from coconut oil.